-The School provides undergraduate coursework in the fields of Business, Computing and Technology, Education, Organizational Leadership, Psychology, Social Sciences, and Sports and Exercise Science.
+The School provides undergraduate coursework in the fields of Business, Education, Organizational Leadership, Psychology, Social Sciences, and Sports and Exercise Science.
 These primary areas of study encompass several specialties.
-In addition to supporting general education preparation and undergraduate degrees, the School provides graduate degrees in Business, Education, and Behavioral Sciences.
+In addition to supporting general education preparation and undergraduate degrees, the School provides graduate degrees in Business, Education, Mental Health, and Behavioral Sciences and a graduate certificate in Alcohol and Drug Counseling.
 Several disciplines blend academics with field based and practical experiences as a regular part of the educational process.